DylanBaine/route-your-tour/features.md

 	* soundcloud_url
 	* number_of_routes_booked
 	* Can have many Routes
+	* Can belong to many Users

 * Venue
 	* slug
 	* name
 	* address
+	* Can belong to many Users

 * Promoter
+	* user_id
+		* Must belong to only one User
 	* slug
 	* experience

 * BookingAgent
+	* user_id
+		* Must belong to only one User
 	* slug
 	* experience
 	* Can have many Routes